TBD-Station/TBD-Station/README.md

+# To Be Determined Station

+This station is intended to have more randomness.
+This will mainly be done through randomizing various values (Damage of items, maximum charge, item material costs, etc.) at a set interval, likely weekly.

-Downstream of Wizden made to be maximally random and fair.
-Aims to not need admins through karma system.
+The repository is a downstream of the [offical Space Station 14 repository](https://github.com/space-wizards/space-station-14) and modified to be maximally random and fair.

+If you want to join the community feel free to join the server on the launcher or join the [discord](https://discord.gg/N6yaq2d8pe).

+## Current Main Goals

+- Have enforcement of rules be made via code systems rather than admin intervention.
+One such example is the karma system which rewards players for playing "properly" and punishes them for "misbehaving".
+- Randomness.
+As described in the description there will be randomized values which can sometimes be small, medium, or large deviations from the defualt value.
+Large deviations will noticably affect rounds and items affected by them can become round changing items.
+- Admins are there to ensure the quality of the community and to stop anyone from exploiting on the server.

 ## Documentation/Wiki

-Wizden Wiki: [docs site](https://docs.spacestation14.io/) has documentation on SS14s content, engine, game design and more.
+Space Station 14 Wiki: [docs site](https://docs.spacestation14.io/) has documentation on SS14s content, engine, game design and more.
 We also have lots of resources for new contributors to the project.

 ## Contributing

-tbd
+To Be Determined.

 ## Building